 b.
 On the same date as the final acceptance by FDOT of the Matanzas Woods Parkway Interchange project, the City shall accept jurisdiction of, and maintenance responsibility for, Old Kings Road Extension from Forest Grove Road to the Existing Old Kings Road Right-of-Way, as further depicted on Exhibit “2”.

 c.
 Jurisdiction and maintenance responsibility for these roads shall include, but not be limited to, associated related stormwater improvements, mitigated/protected wetlands, conservation easements, trails/sidewalks, and any floodplain or other regulatory agency requirements related to the roadways.
-The City will accept those lands with existing and past mitigation requirements after successfull criteria have been found acceptable by the applicable agency.

 d.
 The County shall provide the City with quit claim deeds or any other instruments which may be necessary to effectuate the transfer of the facilities to the City; however, the City’s acceptance of its obligations set forth herein shall not be contingent upon the completion of those documents.
-The Parties agree that the transfer instruments shall contain restrictions prohibiting the sale or transfer of any property granted for transportation purposes without the County’s written approval and requiring the proceeds of any approved sale or transfer be paid to the County.
-Additionally, any lease fees or other revenues generated on any property transferred by the County to the City shall be required to be provided to the County.
+The Parties agree that the transfer instruments shall contain restrictions prohibiting the sale or transfer of any property granted for transportation purposes without the County’s written approval and requiring the net proceeds of any approved sale or transfer be paid to the County.
+Additionally, any lease fees or other revenues generated on any property transferred by the County to the City shall be required to be provided to the County, excluding those lease fees or revenues generated from providing City recreational activities to the public.
 Further the City shall be required to permanently waive or provide credits against any current or future stormwater fees or other City assessments for the parcels retained by the County within the areas shown on Exhibit “2”, based on the donations herein.

 e.
 Specifically not included in this transfer and acceptance will be: